Syntax

 , eval

-, because they are not
+either, because they are not

-in the {php ...}
+within the {php ...}

-tag at the responsibility of the template author.
+tag at the template author's responsibility.